LL05-AI-Dowell/100105-DowellApiKeySystme/README.md

 # 100105-DowellApiKeySystme

-Sure!
-Here's the rewritten version of the logic using Markdown:

 **The Voucher System**

 - I should be able to create a voucher using the name and the discount amount of the voucher.